manatlan/guy/docs/howto_build_exe_windows.md

 # How to build an exe for Windows

-It can be very useful to distribute and exe on Microsoft Windows platforms (btw, you can freeze an executable on all platforms)
+It can be very useful to distribute and exe on Microsoft Windows platforms.
+By the way, you can freeze an executable on all platforms.
+But the following lines are for Windows platform.

 You will need [pyinstaller](https://www.pyinstaller.org/) !

 ## A "light" one, with the need of chrome on the host

-Who doesn't have chrome on its computer ?!
+(Who doesn't have chrome on its computer ?!)

-If there is a chrome on the host.
+If yours users have chrome installed.
 It's the best option : the exe will reuse the installed chrome in "app mode".
 The exe will be lighter (6mo min)

 It's the best option for `app.run()` or `app.serve()` modes in your main py file.

 ```
-pyinstaller.exe YourGuyApp.py --noupx --onefile --noconsole --exclude-module cefpython3 --add-data="static;static"
+> pyinstaller.exe YourGuyApp.py --noupx --onefile --noconsole --exclude-module cefpython3 --add-data="static;static"
 ```

 Notes: